 What We Do

 Rent and Utilities Assistance - Offered to qualifying RS clients at risk for having power disconnected or being evicted.
-This program is made possible by funds through the Housing Resource Commission.
+Funded in part through the Housing Resource Commission.

 ECONOMIC COMMUNITY BUILDING SERVICES

 Our Economic Community Building comprises two parts: the Foster Grandparents Program and RS Social Ventures, Inc. This programming provides on-site volunteer and employment opportunities that bring new capital—both financial and social—into the neighborhood.